equinor/everest-optimizers/README.md

 To run tests, execute one of the following commands:

-- All tests
+- All tests:
 ```bash
 pytest
 ```

-- One specific test file
+- One specific test file:

 ```bash
 pytest path/to/your_file.py
 ```

-- One specific test in a file
+- One specific test in a file:

 ```bash
 pytest path/to/your_file.py::name_of_test